Back to blog

 If that heading seems familiar, it’s because you saw it earlier in this article, under the larger category of “advantages” of a sole proprietorship.
 For all of the freedom and satisfaction that comes with being independent of supervision, there are also significant stressors and burdens that come with being the boss.

-In addition to having to pay self-employment tax, every decision and its outcomes rest entirely on the owner’s shoulders, and so too do all of the responsibilities.
-Unlike other business entities set up as partnerships, sole proprietorships that operate on their own may find it a challenge to take time off.
-Even having trusted employees often does little to alleviate that dynamic.
+In addition to having to pay self-employment tax, every decision and its outcomes rest entirely on the owner’s shoulders, as do all responsibilities.
+Unlike other business entities set up as partnerships, sole proprietorships that operate on their own may find it challenging to take time off.
+Even having trusted employees often does little to alleviate this dynamic.

-Running a business is not always a high-pressure situation, but it certainly can be.
-While success is obviously the goal, it is not promised Just as is true of the business's liabilities and income, a sole proprietorship’s failure passes directly to the owner as well.
+Running a business is not always a high-pressure situation, but it can be.
+While success is the goal, it is not guaranteed.
+Just as with the business's liabilities and income, a sole proprietorship’s failure passes directly to the owner.

 If you are embarking on your own entrepreneurial journey, the benefits of a sole proprietorship are undeniable.
 The structure allows the fastest, easiest, and least expensive entry point to business ownership, with very few downsides.